davidokeyode/azure-prismacloud-workshop/walkthroughs/2-onboard-azure-ad.md

 ---
-Title: 2 - Connect to the ARO cluster
+Title: 1 - Onboard Azure AD to Prisma Cloud
-Description: Follow these instructions to connect to the ARO cluster that was created in the last lesson
+Description: Follow these instructions to onboard your Azure AD Tenant to Prisma Cloud
 Author: David Okeyode
 ---
 # Lesson 2: Connect to the ARO cluster